A Glimpse into the Past of Isfahan — Իսֆահանի անցյալի ակնարկ

 Traditional Persian Bath Layout – Featuring interconnected rooms such as the sarbineh (changing room), garmkhaneh (hot chamber), and khazineh (water reservoir).

-Stunning Decorative Art – The walls and ceilings are adorned with intricate stucco work, tile mosaics, and colorful paintings reflecting Persian artistry.
+Stunning Decorative Art – The walls and ceilings are adorned with intricate stucco work, tile mosaics, and colorful paintings reflecting masterful Persian artistry.